Wú Chāngshuò Memorial Hall

-Watch day fade to night as the neon slowly flickers on.
-After an espresso martini or two, you’ll probably find out what it means to be...
+Watch day fade to night as the neon slowly flickers on from the 87th floor of the Jīnmào Tower.
+After an espresso martini or two, you’ll...

 This swish selection of restaurants all come with breathtaking vistas into the Shànghǎi void from the Grand Hyatt.
 Cucina serves...

 15 East Lujiazui Rd; 陆家嘴东路15号 · interesting places nearby